syafiqfrhn/ESP8266/README.md

 The data from sensors are stored in the *Google Sheets* which acts a simplified database.
 Google Sheets can be scripted using *Google Apps Script* to create and modify spreadsheets. *Google Apps Script* is a *JavaScript* cloud scripting language that is executed in *Google Cloud* instead of running in the client-side.

 In the system, *Google Sheets* is used to store and keep track of the data regarding the parking availability.
-To display the data in a more interactive and user-friendly format, the *Google HTML Service* is used to create user interfaces in the form of web pages.
-Hence, *Google Apps Script* acts as a link between *ESP8266* Wi-Fi module and *Google Sheets*, and also between *Google Sheets* and the web pages.
+To display the data in a more interactive and user-friendly format, the *Google HTML Service* is used to create user interface in the form of web pages.
+Hence, *Google Apps Script* acts as a link between *ESP8266* Wi-Fi module & *Google Sheets*, and also between *Google Sheets* & the web pages.